maremivazquez1/DigitalTherapyAssistant/README.md

 This project requires the use of **API keys**, specifically:
 - Gemini API key (https://ai.google.dev/gemini-api/docs/api-key)
 - Hume API key (https://dev.hume.ai/docs/introduction/api-key)
-- AWS API 'Access' and 'Secret' keys (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)
+- AWS API 'Access ID' and 'Secret' keys (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)
 - Github OAuth key, which is only needed for the deployment to pull the repo.
 Not needed for local runs.

 Before running the backend locally, make sure to add your keys to `variables.sh` and run `source variables.sh` on the same terminal (or add them to your profile environment variables).
 Just be careful not to commit the filled out file with access keys!
 See Deployments section for more information on how to deploy.

-## ⚙️ Quick Setup Instructions
+## ⚙️ Setup Instructions

 To quickly set up both the backend and frontend, run the provided `setup.sh` script: